Stuwert/save-state/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The goal of this project is to build a few different skills in areas that I don't have much experience with by building out a small game prototype.
+The game is draughts or Tic-Tac-Toe and the goal is to create a state parameter by which the game can be shared and replayed by different people via a share link.

+### Technologies Used
+- Tailwind CSS
+- Create React App
+- Typescript
+- Xstate

 ## Requirements

 - This should be fault tolerant, if the game is given an incorrect series of commands to start, it should error